-Although in recent years, Alabama has begun to step away from a punishment-only in favor of a rehabilitative approach in drug court, not everyone qualifies.
+Although in recent years, Alabama has begun to step away from a punishment-only approach in favor of a rehabilitative approach in drug court, not everyone qualifies.
 Even if you are eligible, many people contact us because they understand that these programs are not best for their particular circumstances.

-If you've charged with a narcotics-related crime in Madison County or Huntsville, Alabama, then a strong defense is required.
+If you've been charged with a narcotics-related crime in Madison County or Huntsville, Alabama, a strong defense is required.
 It is possible to fight these cases because the police make mistakes.
 In some cases, the evidence is insufficient.

 In other cases, the stop or arrest was illegal, which requires the suppression of the drugs before trial.
 An experienced criminal defense attorney can find the flaws in the case against you and expose them.